 At both locations we were tasked with transforming empty event space into an inspiring conference environment with a separate exhibition area for 7 of Autodesk’s premium partners.
 We created the separate areas by using draping suspended from the ceiling, and built 7 uniform exhibition stands that gave the partners ample branding space, a TV screen, poseur table and stools and a literature stand.
 Our in- house design team put together all the creative for the stands and all branding was printed in-house with our large format print studio.

 As well as dressing the space we also designed and built a stage and set with lighting and AV to enable the speakers to present to the delegates.
 In total there would be eight speakers throughout the day, including partner presentations, so it was important to have their message delivered from the right setting.

 The set, exhibition stands and all furniture was used at both locations, shipped between the two to ensure uniformity at the events.
-This was imperative to the event success, as the scope for the event had grown significantly since 2015 and the client
+This was imperative to the event success, as the scope for the event had grown significantly over the years and the client

 wanted to ensure that they could demonstrate this growth.

 At both locations we had a full setup day, giving us time to have rehearsals and make any last minute amendments.
 With over 95% attendance at both events, and with the introduction of social media hashtags, the events were able to reach and engage with a wider audience than they had before.